wasit7/algae2/temp/readme.md

 To prepare the feature vectors (x) and labels (y).
 Uncomment to check the cross val_score()

 # algae_train.py
-To train and save to dataset/forest.pic
+To train a tree and save to dataset/timestamp.tree.

+# algae_combine.py
+To cimbined all tree into dataset/forest.pic

 # algae_predict.py
 Using forest.pic to identify and count objects